Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 A ten years old boy go school A ten-year-old boy goes to school.

 In the NLP research community, the preferred approach to GEC has recently been to treat it as a translation problem, where sentences with mistakes are the “source language” and mistake-free sentences are the “target language.”
-By combining neural machine translation (NMT) with Transformer-based sequence-to-sequence (seq2seq) models, research teams have achieved state-of-the-art performance on standard GEC benchmarks.
+By combining neural machine translation (NMT) with transformer-based sequence-to-sequence (seq2seq) models, research teams have achieved state-of-the-art performance on standard GEC benchmarks.
 The focus of GEC research has now shifted toward generating training data for these NMT-based systems.

 However, these systems are better suited to academic research than to real-world applications.
 NMT systems usually use encoder-decoder architecture, where the encoder function is language understanding and the decoder function is language generation.
 Language generation is a more complex task than language understanding.
 As such, NMT-based systems require large amounts of training data and generate inferences rather slowly.
 Furthermore, without additional functionality, it’s not possible to explain what types of mistakes were made in the original sentence—a neural network is essentially a black box.